fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/README.md

 That was done before I had the Totem frames to organise the hardware, so I think all the wiring has been taken apart.

+## RS485

+This folder has all of the old examples.

 ## Hardware for RS485

 I have used external RS485 boards in the past.
 I now have on order some DFRobot boards DFR0219 which have an RS485 port.